0xPoe/talks/ticdc-new-sink.slide/slides.md

 T6 doesn't modify the same key as any other transaction, so it doesn't have any edges.

 We can solve the stop-world problem by using the graph.
 We can write T6 to the target system at any time because it doesn't conflict with any other transactions.
 However, we can't write T5 until we have written T4 and T3 because it conflicts with them.
-Similarly, we can't write T3 until we have written T because it conflicts with T2.
+Similarly, we can't write T3 until we have written T2 because it conflicts with T2.

-However, we can write T2 and T1 in parallel because they don't conflict with each other.
+However, we can write T2 and T1 concurrently because they don't conflict with each other.
 This is a significant improvement over the previous algorithm.

 This is the biggest change in the new MySQL sink.
 I suggest you read the code to understand how it works.